damianhakert/damianhakert.github.io/source/_posts/2016-01-06-our-y-combinator-experience.markdown

 relationships among our team.
 It was in that house that we started to develop our culture.
 We worked hard and built a strong camaraderie.
-To get around, we used "The Boat", a huge car that would fit the whole team and we decorated with the original GitLab logo (the angry raccoon dog!).
+To get around, we used "The Boat", a huge car that would fit the whole team and we decorated with the original GitLab logo (the angry raccoon dog!)

 ![The boat](/images/team/boat.jpg)